Creating Rules in Studio

 Unlike dynamic Event Groups, you do not have to create Add Event and Add Form rules to show any Event or Form in your Study.
 These rules are intended for use on an ad hoc basis to conditionally add Events and Forms, similar to the functionality available for dynamic fields.

-Depending on your study’s configuration, Vault can add the Form to the schedule and create the first instance of the Form (default behavior), or it can add the repeating or common Form to the study schedule without creating the first instance of the form.
-To have Vault create the Form without any instances, contact Veeva Services to set the Dynamic Repeating Form Instance field to Yes on your study’s Study Configuration record.
+When you add a repeating or common Form with a rule, Vault adds tje Form to the study schedule without creating the first instance of the form.
+To have Vault add the Form to the schedule and create the first instance of the Form, contact Veeva Services to set the Dynamic Repeating Form Instance field to Yes on your study’s Study Configuration record.

 Deleting Add Event & Add Form Rules